Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/index.md

 1. Add images to the *images* folder if the file is referencing an image.

 > [!WARNING]
-> THIS WEBSITE IS UNDER CONSTRUCTION AND NOT YET FINISHED!
+> THIS WEBSITE IS UNDER CONSTRUCTION AND NOT YET FINISHED!s